Bonfida/bonfida-dev-guide/src/04_VestingContract.md

                 chemical
  diameter
 ```
-It's just harder to parse, because we're our ability to parse lists of words is _hard-wired_ to a certain format.
+It's just harder to parse, because our ability to parse lists of words is _hard-wired_ to a certain format.
 So let's give our poor CPUs a break and look at alignment constraints on the `BPF` architecture.

 For any memory address, we say that it is aligned to `n` if its address is a multiple of `n`.
-On the Solana BPF (the on-chain program runtime) and `x86_64` architectures, alignment constraints are as follows :
+On the Solana BPF (the on-chain program runtime) and `x86_64` architectures, alignment constraints are as follows:
 - Primitive types must be aligned to their size, up to a maximum of 8.
 - Structs must be aligned to the maximum of their fields' alignment constraints.

-For primitive types, this yields the following table :
+For primitive types, this yields the following table:

 | Primitive Type | Size (in bytes) | Alignment constraint |
 | -------------- | --------------- | -------------------- |